 If you or someone in your family has suffered a fractured vertebra or other bone fracture, get the medical treatment you need and contact a California bone fracture injury lawyer for a free consultation.
 The attorneys at Estey & Bomberger are available to review your potential claim and help you understand your rights and legal options, and how you may be entitled to recover compensation from the party responsible for your injuries.
 Damages recovered in a personal injury claim can include money for medical expenses, therapy and rehabilitation, lost earnings, loss of earning capacity, and emotional pain and suffering.

-At Estey & Bomberger, if we represent you in your case, we will hold whoever was responsible for your injuries fully accountable, and will not charge any fees unless and until we obtain compensation for you.
-To speak with an attorney about your potential case, call (800) 925-0723.
-Our staff is available 24 hours a day to discuss your case and answer your questions.
+At Estey & Bomberger, if we represent you in your case, we will hold the negligent party responsible for your injuries fully accountable, and will not charge any fees unless and until we obtain compensation for you.
+To speak with an attorney about your potential vertebra fracture injury case, call (800) 925-0723.
+Our injury attorneys represent clients nationwide and are available 24 hours a day to discuss your case and answer your questions.
+Contact us to schedule a free consultation of your case.